 Prior to this assignment, Boler-Davis was senior vice president, Global Connected Customer Experience since November 2014, where she led the company’s connected customer activities, including infotainment, OnStar and GM’s Urban Active personal mobility initiatives.

 In February 2012, Boler-Davis was appointed U.S. vice president, Customer Experience.
 Later that year, her role was expanded to vice president, Global Quality and U.S. Customer Experience.
-Under her leadership, GM fundamentally redefined customer care and its interaction with customers through social media channels and Customer Engagement Centers.
-In 2013 and 2014, GM was one of the most-awarded automakers for quality.
+Under her leadership, GM improved vehicle quality and fundamentally redefined customer care and its interaction with customers through social media channels and Customer Engagement Centers.

-Previously, Boler-Davis was simultaneously plant manager of the Michigan Orion Assembly and Pontiac Stamping facilities, as well as vehicle line director and vehicle chief engineer, North America Small Cars, positions she held until January 2011.
-Prior to that, she was plant manager at the Lansing, Mich., Consolidated Operations and Arlington (Texas) Assembly, where she was the first African-American woman to be a plant manager at a GM vehicle manufacturing plant.
+Previously, Boler-Davis was simultaneously plant manager of the Michigan Orion Assembly and Pontiac Stamping facilities, as well as vehicle line director and vehicle chief engineer, North America Small Cars, positions she held through January 2012.
+Prior to that, she was plant manager at the Lansing, Mich., Consolidated Operations and Arlington Assembly in Texas, where she was the first African-American woman to be a plant manager at a GM vehicle manufacturing plant.